aerographql/documentation/source/_posts/tutorial/interface-and-union.md

 ## What's next

-Next {% post_link dependency-injection tutorial %} will walk you through using the dependency injection system to enhance your resolvers..
+Next {% post_link tutorial/dependency-injection tutorial %} will walk you through using the dependency injection system to enhance your resolvers..